 A memory leak occurs when software does not release allocated memory after it ceases to be used.
 Repeated occurrences of a memory leak can consume considerable amounts of available memory.
 A memory leak can be exploited by attackers to generate denial-of-service by causing the program to execute repeatedly a sequence that triggers the leak.
 Moreover, a memory leak can cause any long-running critical program to shutdown prematurely.

+As mitigation, some modern languages provide a concept of “ownership” to simplify the lifetime management of objects allocated on the heap and to control access (such as writing).
+Another mitigation is a mechanism, called a Storage Pool, which is implemented by some languages.
+Storage pools are a specialized memory mechanism where all the memory associated with a class of objects is allocated from a specific bounded region such that storage exhaustion in one pool does not affect the code operating on other memory.

 Related coding guidelines

 CWE[7]: 401.
 Failure to Release Memory Before Removing Last Reference (aka ‘Memory Leak’)